dinodox/PactoTouchscreen/README.md

 ## 🚀 Setup
 Recommended Pi OS using the official imager: Raspberry Pi OS (Other) -> Raspberry Pi OS Lite (32-Bit)
-Edit Config.txt and add lines for the resolution of your touchscreen, for example:
+Edit config.txt and add lines for the resolution of your touchscreen, for example:

 hdmi_force_hotplug=1
 hdmi_group=2
 hdmi_mode=87
 hdmi_cvt=800 480 60 6 0 0 0
+Some touchscreens may also require this video driver in config.txt:
+dtoverlay=vc4-kms-v3d

 sudo raspi-config
 System Options-> Enable Auto Login